BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 </p>

 <p>
-Perhaps one reason for the change is that, in the interim, I've met more truly evil people.
+Perhaps one reason for the change is that, in the interim, I've met a good few truly evil people.
 I've seen actual evil, and the moral—through a little overbearing, a little imperious—Superman or Superwoman archetype sure ain't it.
 </p>